juliendu11/juliendu11/README.md

 # Hi there.
 My name is Julien Da costa 👋

-* I am a FullStack JS web developer with 4 years of experience.
+* I am a FullStack JS web developer with 5 years of experience.
 * I am a self-taught developer.
 * I started programming with C# for desktop software (WinForm then WPF) I really like C# but I turned to web technology.
 * I like to develop large scale applications.
 * I also like integration with Vanilla CSS or SASS

-- 🔭 I’m currently working on VUE JS (3)/Nuxt with API Composition, express and mongoDB with mongoose
+- 🔭 I’m currently working on VUE JS (3)/Nuxt with API Composition
 - 👯 I’m looking to collaborate on consequent application projects that will allow me to improve myself
 - 📫 How to reach me: ares11@outlook.fr or julien.dacosta1@outlook.fr or https://www.linkedin.com/in/julien-da-costa-b71435202/